 - Ground Zero or GZ: A cache’s location.

-- TNLN: Took Nothing Left Nothing, meaning that the finder did trade any swag.
+- TNLN: Took Nothing Left Nothing, meaning that the finder did not trade any swag.

 - SL: Signed Log